2014 AAA Texas 500: Penalties

 On Tuesday, November 4, the following penalties were handed down by NASCAR regarding the post-race brawl.

-Jeremy Fuller, rear tire changer with the No. 5 team along with Dwayne Doucette and Jason Ingle, mechanics with the No. 24 team, each have been fined $25,000 and suspended from NASCAR through the completion of the next six NASCAR Sprint Cup Series championship points races (They'll be eligible to return for the March 22, Auto Club 400 at Auto Club Speedway).
+Jeremy Fuller, rear tire changer with the No. 5 team along with Dwayne Doucette and Jason Ingle, mechanics with the No. 24 team, were each fined $25,000 and suspended from NASCAR through the completion of the next six NASCAR Sprint Cup Series championship points races (returning for the Auto Club 400 at Auto Club Speedway, held on March 22).
 All three were found to be in violation of: